Twin Cities, Minnesota · 2026 · Three Voices

 And as a mother, I can't afford to allow my misery and doomsday to drown me because then what am I doing for the future?

 I really don't want it to sour me.
-Because the way everyone else is experiencing the care that Seeds Worth Sowing is doing is not how I see it, right?
+Because the way everyone else is experiencing the care that Seeds Worth Sowing is doing is not how I see it.
 I feel the pressure.
 I feel the responsibility.
 I feel the isolation.
-I feel the "Hey, we need help" and hearing echo chambers.
+I feel the "hey, we need help" and hearing echo chambers.
 I feel bad and I don't want that to turn me sour into distasting the word, the concept, the idea of community, because then, like I said, who does that serve?
-So I guess to your question, yes, I feel hopeful.
-I feel excited for the future and I also feel like there's a lot of work that I need to do to not allow the misery to override what we have to do.

 How are you taking care of yourself?
 How are you maintaining your nervous system in the midst of this?
 What do your children need?
 When can a cleaner come and help clean your home?
 Those would be the questions I ask.